paulbrowne-irl/knowledgebase-elastic-rag/readme.md

     * https://docs.docker.com/engine/install/ubuntu/

 1. Install Python (3.12 or higher) in the usual way.
 Python pip and virtualenv tools are also needed.
-    * check first what version you have installed using _python -V_
+    * check first what version you have installed using 'python -V'

 1. Install Python dependencies - in a terminal window, at the project root
-    * Create environment: _virtualenv venv_
+    * Create environment: 'virtualenv venv'
-    * Activate environment: _source venv/bin/activate_
+    * Activate environment: 'source venv/bin/activate'
-    * Install Python dependencies for this environment: _pip install -r requirements.txt_
+    * Install Python dependencies for this environment: 'pip install -r requirements.txt'

 1. Setup index in Elastic (first time only):
     * Start Elastic (using docker compose up - see notes below):
-        * you may need to isntall docker - _sudo apt intstall docker.io_ and docker compose _sudo apt-get install docker-compose-plugin_
+        * you may need to isntall docker - 'sudo apt intstall docker.io' and docker compose 'sudo apt-get install docker-compose-plugin'
     * Open Kibana (see notes below)
-    * Setup indices - open this page  http://localhost:5601/app/management/data/index_management/indices
+    * Setup indices - open this page  http://localhost:5601/app/management/data/index'management/indices
-        * _test-can-del_ - used by unit tests
+        * 'test-can-del' - used by unit tests
-        * _knowledge_base_ - the main index used to store documents
+        * 'knowledge'base' - the main index used to store documents
     * Useful commands (in the dev console window of Kibana)
-        * Delete an index  _DELETE /knowledge_base_
+        * Delete an index  'DELETE /knowledge'base'
-        * Create an index _PUT /knowledge_base_
+        * Create an index 'PUT /knowledge'base'

 It is possible to install Elastic and Kibana directly on the machine (i.e. no Docker needed), please refer to the Elastic / Kibana home page for instructions - https://www.elastic.co/